How to Get to Moraine Lake in 2024

 Can You Park at Moraine Lake?

 As of summer 2023, personal vehicles can no longer park at Moraine Lake.
-The only visitors permitted to park at Moraine Lake are those with a disabled parking tag.
+The only visitors permitted to park at Moraine Lake are those with a blue accessibility tag.

-Moraine Lake Road is now closed until Summer 2024
+Moraine Lake Road is now OPEN until October 15th

 Can You Get to Moraine Lake Any Sooner Than June 1st?

 We get asked this question almost daily.
-We don’t like to suggest average visitors visit Moraine Lake before the road opening date.
+And first, I want to emphasize that – no – you did not make a mistake booking your trip to Banff in May because Moraine Lake Road is not open yet.
+We don’t like to suggest average visitors visit Moraine Lake before the road opening date or after the close date.
 From November to May, the road is snow-covered and requires snowshoes, touring skis, a fat bike, or cross-country skis to access.

 The road also crosses through extreme avalanche terrain, so Parks Canada closes the road in the winter.
-Only those with avalanche rescue equipment and training should be venturing back to Moraine Lake in the winter.
+Only those with avalanche rescue equipment and training should venture back to Moraine Lake in the winter.

-There is a two-week period towards the middle to end of May when Parks Canada plows the road but has not opened it yet.
+There is a two-week period towards the middle to end of May when Parks Canada plows the road of snow but has not opened it yet.
 During this time, you can bike up to Moraine Lake, which is 11-14km uphill, depending on where you begin your bike ride.
 The bike ride is one of the best things to do around Moraine Lake and takes 1-2 hours up, but it is pretty cruisy and fast down.
+This is the only way to get to Moraine Lake before June 1st.

 How To Get To Moraine Lake